rahulgovind/Chess/README.md

 - Function of each code file
 	The functions performed by the code in each of the code files is given below.

 	- main.cpp - Arguments passed to program checked here and the Chess window is loaded.

 	- Chess2D.h - Change window settings and load it, load graphics, and process keyboard and mouse input.

 	- board.h and Board.cpp - Basic validation of moves and save positions of all chess pieces

 	- engine.h and Engine.cpp - Provide interface between the front end, the board and the AI

-	- engineAI.h and EngineAI.cpp - Predict the best possible move for the computer i.e. implementation of Minimax and the necessary evaluation functions
+	- engine)ai.h and Engine_AI.cpp - Predict the best possible move for the computer i.e. implementation of Minimax and the necessary evaluation functions

 	- image_loader.h and image_loader.cpp - Loads BMP image into memory

 	- gl.h and gl.cpp - Custom GL Library to load shaders, text and menus.

 	- shader_source.h - GLSL code required for OpenGL Shader

+	- CMakeLists.txt - Instructions for making MAKEFILE

+	- compile.bat - Automate the process to build the final executable

 - Other folders
 	- images - Contains all the necessary images for the graphics

 	- dlls - Contains the necessary dlls to run the executable

 	- include - Contains the header files of the dependencies

 	- lib - Contains the precompiled binaries required for linking